QualiSystems/devguide_source/_shells/8.3.0/driver-deep-dive.md

 Returning a result has several effects:

-* The result will appear in the environment output and be linked from the commands panel (unless the command was executed with the no-output parameter)
+* The result will appear in the environment output and be linked from the commands panel, unless the command was executed via an API method that includes the `PrintOutput=False` tag.
+For example:

+{% highlight python %}
+sandbox.automation_api.ExecuteCommand(sandbox.id, 'my switch', 'Resource', 'run_traffic', printOutput=False)
+{% endhighlight %}

 * If another command or an orchestration script called this command, it will receive back the result.